 These non-GAAP measures have limitations as analytical tools, and you should not consider them in isolation or as substitutes for analysis of our financial results as reported under GAAP.
-Some of these limitations are: although depreciation and amortization are non-cash charges, the assets being depreciated and amortized may have to be replaced in the future, and adjusted EBITDA does not reflect cash capital expenditure requirements for such replacements or for new capital expenditures;
+Some of these limitations are:

+although depreciation and amortization are non-cash charges, the assets being depreciated and amortized may have to be replaced in the future, and adjusted EBITDA does not reflect cash capital expenditure requirements for such replacements or for new capital expenditures;

-non-GAAP gross margin, non-GAAP net loss and adjusted EBITDA do not reflect the potentially dilutive impact of equity-based compensation;
+adjusted EBITDA does not reflect the potentially dilutive impact of equity-based compensation;

-non-GAAP net loss and adjusted EBITDA do not reflect the use of cash for net share settlements of RSUs; adjusted EBITDA does not reflect tax payments that historically have represented a reduction in cash available to us or tax benefits that may arise as a result of generating net losses; and other companies, including companies in our industry, may calculate adjusted EBITDA, free cash flow or similarly titled measures differently, which reduces their usefulness as comparative measures.
+adjusted EBITDA does not reflect the use of cash for net share settlements of RSUs;

+adjusted EBITDA does not reflect tax payments that historically have represented a reduction in cash available to us or tax benefits that may arise as a result of generating net losses; and other companies, including companies in our industry, may calculate adjusted EBITDA, free cash flow or similarly titled measures differently, which reduces their usefulness as comparative measures.

-Because of these and other limitations, you should consider billings, non-GAAP gross margin, non-GAAP net loss, adjusted EBITDA, diluted non-GAAP net loss per share and free cash flow alongside other GAAP-based financial performance measures, including various cash flow metrics, net loss and our other GAAP financial results.
+Because of these and other limitations, you should consider billings, adjusted EBITDA and free cash flow alongside other GAAP-based financial performance measures, including various cash flow metrics, net loss and our other GAAP financial results.

-The following tables present reconciliations of revenue to billings, deferred revenue to the change in deferred revenue, deferred costs to the change in deferred costs, gross margin to non-GAAP gross margin, net loss to non-GAAP net loss, net loss to adjusted EBITDA and net loss to free cash flow for each of the periods indicated (dollars in thousands):
+The following tables present reconciliations of revenue to billings, deferred revenue to the change in deferred revenue, deferred costs to the change in deferred costs, net loss to adjusted EBITDA and net loss to free cash flow for each of the periods indicated (dollars in thousands):